 HISTOPATHOLOGIC DESCRIPTION: Haired skin: Diffusely, the stratum corneum is expanded up to 200 µm by lamellations of keratin with retained nuclei (parakeratotic hyperkeratosis).
-There is marked epidermal hyperplasia with anastomosing rete ridges and projections that interdigitate with the corneal layer (papillated hyperplasia); thickening of the stratum spinosum (acanthosis); and intercellular edema with prominent intercellular bridges (spongiosis).
-Multifocally, hair follicles exhibit similar changes including epithelial hyperplasia and parakeratotic hyperkeratosis.
-Follicular ostia and infundibula are often ectatic and variably filled with lamellations of keratin admixed with many viable and degenerate neutrophils, eosinophils, fragmented hair shafts, necrotic debris and few 1-2 µm cocci (luminal folliculitis).
-Occasionally inflammatory cells transmigrate the follicular epithelium (mural folliculitis).
-Multifocally within the superficial dermis there are low numbers of lymphocytes, plasma cells and macrophages with fewer eosinophils and neutrophils.
-There is mild, periadnexal and perivascular edema and mildly ectatic apocrine glands.
+There is marked epidermal hyperplasia with anastomosing rete ridges, projections of stratum spinosum and granulosum that interdigitate with the stratum corneum (papillated hyperplasia), and thickening of the stratum spinosum (acanthosis).
+The stratum spinosum is characterized by intercellular edema with prominent intercellular bridges (spongiosis).
+Multifocally, hair follicular epithelium exhibits similar changes including epithelial hyperplasia and parakeratotic hyperkeratosis.
+Follicular ostia and infundibula are often mildly ectatic and variably filled with lamellations of keratin admixed with moderate viable and degenerate neutrophils, fragmented hair shafts, and necrotic debris (luminal folliculitis).
+Multifocally within the superficial dermis there are low numbers of predominantly perivascular lymphocytes, plasma cells, and macrophages with fewer eosinophils and neutrophils.
+There is mild periadnexal and perivascular dermal edema and mildly ectatic apocrine glands.

 MORPHOLOGIC DIAGNOSIS: Haired skin: Hyperkeratosis, parakeratotic, epidermal and follicular, diffuse, marked, with epidermal and follicular hyperplasia, and mild lymphoplasmacytic dermatitis and folliculitis, breed unspecified, porcine.